-The worst-possible scenario is the lens we are socialized to view the world through.
-Hyperbole and superlatives are necessary to discuss the most trivial situation in media, pop culture, politics, sport and our daily lives.
-This tendency to overreact is apart of the larger ‘culture of chronic unhappiness’ that we are now all participating in.
-Perspective and nuance is a necessity so we don’t all don’t collapse from stress and to ensure we maintain solid emotional and mental health.
+The concept of “the worst-possible scenario” is the lens we are generally socialized to view the world through now.
+It is necessary to use hyperbole and superlatives to discuss the most trivial situation in media, pop culture, politics, sport and our daily lives.
+Our collective tendency to overreact to everything is apart of the larger ‘culture of chronic unhappiness’ that we all participate in.
+It may be useful for each of us to have perspective so we all don’t collapse from stress.
+Looking at situations with a bit of nuance can ensure we maintain solid emotional and mental health.

-Bad things happen but tragedy is fortunately rare in most of our lives.We need to separate the concept of tragedy from basic modern life discomforts aka first world problems.
+In life bad things do happen but fortunately tragedy is rare in most of our lives.We need to separate the concept of tragedy from basic modern life discomforts (aka first world problems).
 Let’s see if we can use some language to view our personal lives outside of the pervasive culture of chronic unhappiness.
 Time for resilience building.

 Complaining or Venting & Processing or Problem-Solving:

-Our general behavior is maximizing in a negative manner not only the feelings we have about an issue or situation but turning the most trivial discomforts and minor annoying life experiences into a crisis i.e. in the words of comedian Louis CK – waiting on the airport tarmac before take-off is a problem now.
+Our general behavior is maximizing in a negative manner not only the feelings we have about an issue or situation but turning the most trivial discomforts into a crisis i.e. in the words of comedian Louis CK – waiting on the airport tarmac before take-off is a problem now.

 The Difference between Problems, Issues and a Crisis: